 Use and Transfer of Annual Leave

-Faculty members who resign from a Florida governmental entity (state agency, university, community college, county, or city) and is thereafter employed into annual leave-accruing position at the University may transfer, upon hiring department’s approval, up to the pay plan maximum of unused and unpaid annual leave; however, no more than 31 days may elapse between positions.
+Faculty members who resign from a Florida governmental entity (state agency, university, state college, county, or city) and are thereafter employed in annual-leave-accruing positions at the University within 31 days, may transfer (upon the hiring department’s approval) up to 80 hours of unused and unpaid annual leave.
+Faculty members may transfer up to 44 days of unused leave into an annual leave-accruing position from another University classification/pay plan.

 Upon separation, the transfer of annual leave from the University to a Florida governmental entity shall be governed by the rules of the agency to which the faculty member is transferring.
 The combined total of paid and transferred annual leave may not exceed a lifetime maximum of 352 hours.